johnlindquist/file-forge/templates/main/refactor.md

-{{> goal-header.md goal="Refactor the following code to improve readability and maintainability while preserving its behavior." }}
+{{> goal-header goal="Refactor the code to improve readability and maintainability." }}

-{{> instructions-tag.md instructions_content="- Simplify and restructure the code for clarity (e.g. break up complex functions, improve naming).
+{{> instructions-tag instructions_content="- Analyze the code for readability and maintainability issues.
-- Do **not** change any functionality or introduce new bugs.
+- Identify areas that could be simplified or made more clear.
-- Ensure the output format is a unified diff or the full updated code with changes, so that modifications can be applied easily.
+- Propose refactoring changes that maintain functionality.
-- Do not include explanatory text—only provide the refactored code or diff." }}
+- Consider code organization, naming, and best practices." }}

-{{> task-tag.md task_content="Refactor this code to improve readability and maintainability while preserving the exact same behavior." }}
+{{> task-tag task_content="Identify areas for improvement and propose specific refactoring changes." }}